Criticality of a Stochastic Dense Associative Memory Model with Exponential Interaction Function: Overlap as order parameter

-$\overline{X}(t)$ is a properly evaluated local trend of $X(t)$ (see End Matter for details).
-The well-posedness of $H$ in Eq. (\ref{h_scaling_1}) is based on the assumption that $X_t$ is a self-similar, i.e., monoscaling signal, at least in a long time regime, so that $X_{at} = a^H X_t$ and, consequently, $G(t) \sim t^{H}$ \cite{peng_c1995,stanley_pa1999,kantelhardt_pa2001}.
-The DFA was proven to be robust with respect to the presence of spurious trends and is a widely used method to detect scaling in complex time series \cite{peng_pre94}.
+$\overline{X}(t)$ is a properly evaluated local trend of $X(t)$ (see Appendix \ref{app:dfa} for details).
+The hypothesis that $H$ is well-defined in equation (\ref{h_scaling_1}) is based on the assumption that $X_t$ is a self-similar, i.e., monoscaling signal, at least in the long-term regime, such that $X_t = a^H X_t$ and, consequently, $G(t) \sim t^{H}$ \cite{peng_c1995,stanley_pa1999,kantelhardt_pa2001}.
+The DFA is a tool of scaling (self-similarity) detection that is nowadays widely applied to characterize the complexity of time series (see, e.g., \cite{mallick_tac2021,wang_ieeesj2022}), revealing in particular the emergence of long-range temporal correlations and, thus, non-Markovian dynamics \cite{kantelhardt_pa2001,kantelhardt_pa2002,paradisi_npg12}, which are the signatures of emerging self-organizing behavior.
+With respect to a direct evaluation of the second moment, the DFA was proven to be robust with respect to the presence of spurious trends \cite{hu-stanley_pre2001} and is a widely used method to detect scaling in complex time series \cite{peng_pre94,peng_c1995}.

 In summary, $\overline{Q}$ and $H$ are the order parameters we are interested in.
-In particular, $\overline{Q}$ is a one-time statistical average of of the overlap parameter, while $H$ is related to two-time statistics of $Q_t$, and, in particular, on its temporal correlation \cite{peng_pre94}.
+In particular, $\overline{Q}$ is a one-time statistical average of the overlap parameter, while $H$ is related to two-time statistics of $Q_t$, and, in particular, on its temporal correlation \cite{peng_pre94}.

-{\bf Results - } Fig. \ref{fig:average_overlap_vs_p_endo} shows that the average overlap parameter $\overline{Q}$ exhibits a distinct phase transition as a function of the noise level $p$, with the transition point shifting systematically as the number $N$ of stored patterns increases.
-In particular, the critical noise threshold ($p^c$) decreases progressively as the pattern capacity increases.
-This inverse relationship between the critical noise level $p^c$ and the load $N$ is illustrated in Fig. \ref{fig:p_endo_critical_vs_N}.

-A notable observation is that the critical phase transition occurs within a relatively narrow noise range, specifically in the range $p \sim 0.23-0.3$.
-The relationship between pattern storage capacity and noise tolerance is nonlinear: rather than following a simple linear decline, the critical noise level ($p^c$) displays a fast decrease with increasing $N$.
-Moreover, the most pronounced decrease in critical noise level occurs in the low-capacity regime, specifically between $N=5$ and $N=100$ where $p^c$ drops from $0.3$ to $0.25$).
-Beyond this initial steep decline, the decay rate becomes substantially slower, with $p^c$ reaching only $0.23$ at $N=10000$.
-Interestingly, it is easy to see that there are wide intervals of $N$ in which $p^c$ remains almost constant.